Abscesses Your Trusted Neighborhood Urgent Care

 • A small incision is made in the abscess to drain out the pus and bacteria

-• Depending on the size of the abscess, the incision may be bandaged left open so that the infection will die off
+• Depending on the size of the abscess, the incision may be bandaged or left open so that the infection will die off

 • Oral antibiotics may be prescribed to help fight off the infection